BNNorman/rpi-rgb-led-matrix-animator/README.md

 NOTE: I developed this using PyCharm and Anaconda 2.
 Anaconda has all the packages required already installed except the HZeller drivers.

 On the Raspberry Pi you need to install the HZeller drivers (https://github.com/hzeller/rpi-rgb-led-matrix)

+## Installing the HZeller Drivers

+You MUST run HZellers examples to check the drivers work before running my code.

+In the Tests folder is a PanelCheck.py script.
+If you run that you should see HZellers simple-square.
+If not then you may not have installed the library into the python dist-packages folder.

+Check /usr/local/lib/python2.7/dist-packages and look for the folder rgbmatrix.
+If it isn't there then you need to go to the python folder in the clone folder and run

+ sudo make install

 ## Getting Started